astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/01_manage-airflow-versions.md

 - [Airflow 1.10.7](https://github.com/apache/airflow/releases/tag/1.10.7)
 - [Airflow 1.10.5](https://github.com/apache/airflow/releases/tag/1.10.5)

-Starting with Astronomer Enterprise v0.23, new versions of Astronomer Certified are automatically pulled into the Astronomer UI and CLI within 24 hours of their publication via a [cron job](http://updates.astronomer.io/astronomer-certified).
+Starting with Astronomer Enterprise v0.23, new versions of Astronomer Certified are automatically pulled into the Astronomer UI and CLI within 24 hours of their publication via a cron job that pulls from Astronomer's [update service](http://updates.astronomer.io/astronomer-certified).
 In other words, you don't have to upgrade Astronomer in order to upgrade Airflow.

 > **Note:** If you don't want to wait for new versions of Astronomer Certified to appear on their own, you can manually trigger the cron job with the following Kubernetes command:
 >